English Language and Linguistics

 - Work Placement with Research Project

-You’ll be taught through seminars and workshops.
+You'll be taught through seminars and workshops.
 There are also work placement opportunities in schools, museums, libraries or local businesses.
+During your dissertation you’ll be supervised by one of our academic staff, who’ll provide you with guidance on your topic and methodology.
+You'll have access to a dedicated computer room for students.

 Assessment varies by module, but includes essays and presentations.